 A workhorse vehicle is a panel van, utility (ute) or other commercial vehicle (that is, one not designed principally to carry passengers) such as a dual cab ute with a carrying capacity of more than one tonne.

 SAFE HARBOUR NEW PROVISIONS

-A couple of years ago the ATO released some safe harbour provisions that if you can satisfy, you will be safe in the event of an FBT audit.
+The ATO has released some safe harbour provisions that if you can satisfy, you will be safe in the event of an FBT audit.

 The safe harbour provisions will apply when: